 Obtained summary judgment for insurance agent and brokerage clients who had been sued for breach of contract and violations of the Texas Insurance Code.

-Successfully argued to dismiss a landman client from a federal court lawsuit by a landowner for breach of contract and over $500,000 in damages.
+Successfully argued a 91a Motion to Dismiss a landman client from a federal court lawsuit by a landowner for breach of contract and over $500,000 in damages.
 The client paid nothing in damages.